 Reaching these benchmarks doesn’t guarantee that you’ll become a partner, however.
 Twitch’s staff manually reviews partner applications and selects streamers that they see as role models that strengthen the overall Twitch community.

-Twitch Partners have largely the same perks as affiliates, but have access to more ways to entice viewers to subscribe and send bits.
+Partners have largely the same perks as affiliates but have more ways to entice viewers to subscribe and send bits.
 For example, affiliates can create 5 custom emotes for their subscribers to use in chat.
 (The emotes are a fun way for subscribers to interact with one another, and an incentive to actually subscribe to your channel.)
 Partners can create up to 50 unique emotes for their subscribers, meaning your biggest fans can feel really rewarded for sticking with your stream over time.

 In addition, very large channels can earn 70% of the revenue generated by subscriptions as opposed to the standard 50%.
 To put that into context, the biggest streamer on Twitch right now is CriticalRole, a Dungeons and Dragons player with nearly 45,000 subs.
 Assuming he brings in $3.50 per subscriber as opposed to the normal $2.50, he hauls in about $150,000 every month from subscribers alone.